jessmartin/jessmartdotin-gatsby/src/markdown-pages/the-end-of-paper.md

 If you're really into organizational systems, I recorded a [livestream](livestream) where I whiteboarded my reading, writing, and note-taking systems.

-Today, I have over 700 notes spanning a decade, including this article, and my organizational systems continue to mature, though I've never felt quite satisfied with them.
+Today, I have over 700 notes spanning a decade, including this article, and my organizational systems continue to mature, though I've never felt quite satisfied.

 ## Paper and digital: Advantages